apache/druid/docs/querying/sql-functions.md

 ## DS_HLL

-Creates an HLL sketch on a column containing HLL sketches or a regular column.
-The [HLL sketch documentation](../development/extensions-core/datasketches-hll.md) describes the optional `lgK` and `tgtHllType` arguments.
+Creates a HLL sketch on a column containing HLL sketches or a regular column.
+See [DataSketches HLL Sketch module](../development/extensions-core/datasketches-hll.md) for a description of optional parameters.

 * **Syntax:**`DS_HLL(expr, [lgK, tgtHllType])`
 * **Function type:** Aggregation

 <details><summary>Example</summary>

-The following example creates an HLL sketch on the `Tail_number` column from the `flight-carriers` dataset, grouping by `OriginState` and `DestState`.
+The following example creates a HLL sketch on the `Tail_number` column from the `flight-carriers` dataset, grouping by `OriginState` and `DestState`.

 ```sql
 SELECT